watson-developer-cloud/node-sdk/README.md

 The Watson Developer Cloud offers a variety of services for building cognitive apps.

-### Alchemy Language
+### AlchemyLanguage
-[Alchemy Language][alchemy_language] offers 12 API functions as part of its text analysis service, each of which uses sophisticated natural language processing techniques to analyze your content and add high-level semantic information.
+[AlchemyLanguage][alchemy_language] offers 12 API functions as part of its text analysis service, each of which uses sophisticated natural language processing techniques to analyze your content and add high-level semantic information.

 Use the [Sentiment Analysis][sentiment_analysis] endpoint to identify positive/negative sentiment within a sample text document.